 The Condensed Consolidated Financial Statements for the half year ended 30 June 2019 and the comparative period have not been audited.
-The Auditor has carried out a review of the Half Year Financial Information and its report is set out on page 27.
+The Auditor has carried out a review of the Half Year Financial Information and its report is set out below.